Please refer to the University’s Glossary of Terms for policies and procedures.

 3.3 In exceptional circumstances, approval to expedite the accreditation processes may be granted through a minor variation of the procedures, whereby the Chairperson of Academic Board or the Chairperson of the Learning and Teaching Committee (LTC), acts on behalf of the relevant Committee in considering a proposal for accreditation.

-3.4 An application can be made by the Executive Dean to the Senior Deputy Vice-Chancellor, through Academic Secretariat, for approval to expedite.
+3.4 An application can be made by the Head of School to the Deputy Vice-Chancellor (Academic), through Academic Secretariat, for approval to expedite.
 The written request outlines: